mistahoward/blazor-why-did-you-render/README.md

 3. Optimize component parameters and state management
 4. Use insights to improve application performance
 5. Consider enabling .NET Aspire/OpenTelemetry for ongoing monitoring

+## 📄 License

+This project is licensed under the GNU Lesser General Public License v3.0 (LGPL-3.0) - see the [LICENSE](LICENSE) file for details.

+## 🤝 Contributing

+Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

+## 📋 Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a list of changes and version history.